SardorMS/project/README.md

 - Set name of connection;
 - Set Server Addres - on Win7 it's a 192.168.99.100.
 On Win10, Linux or Mac you can use localhost address;
 - Set database name, username and password and check test connection below.
 If it's ok you can create and save connection.
-All setting will be avialable in the settings.json file.
+All settings will be avialable in the settings.json file.

 5. After the connection you can start docker-compose file to run PostgreSQL Database: